carpentries-incubator/reproducible-publications-quarto/episodes/08-code-chunks.md

 - "Use a chunk at the beginning of your document to load libraries and data globally to make your document more efficient."
 ---

+## Reproducible Methods for Coding in Quarto

+Now that we've learned the core benefit of using Quarto documents - the integration of code with text - let's learn some next level methods of working with code in Quarto.
+We'll cover how to use virtual environments with renv, how to add Global Knitr options to the yaml, run external R scripts from within the Quarto document, setting the working directory for the Quarto document and loading packages and data globally.
+Whew! that's a lot!
+Let's dig in.

 ## Enhancing reproducibility with renv

 renv is an R package that keeps track of your project's dependencies, specifically, the version of the R interpreter your project is using and the versions of any packages referenced by your R scripts.  renv can also download and install package versions according to a project's requirements.
 This makes it easy for a downstream user to run an R project in the same environment in which it was originally developed.